-For the options: Choose the bracketed "Combination" option only for Army projects and only when the converter also has a separate 28 VDC Power output.
-Choose 50 or 60 Hz based on the exterior power distribution system at the project location.
+For the options: Choose 50 or 60 Hz based on the exterior power distribution system at the project location.
 Choose 24,000 for the MTBF unless the project has documented, more stringent requirements.

-Provide [frequency][combination] converter consisting of modular construction solid-state components for [50][60] Hz to 400 Hz [and 28 VDC] conversion, input/output devices, and ancillary control devices.
+Provide converter consisting of modular construction solid-state components for [50][60] Hz to 270 VDC conversion, input/output devices, and ancillary control devices.
 Converter must be a standard product of the manufacturer and the manufacturer's latest design that complies with the specification requirements.
 The converters provided under this contract must be products of the same manufacturer.
-Each unit must have a calculated Mean Time Between Failures (MTBF) exceeding [24,000][] hours as calculated when the converter is provided with yearly servicing and maintenance.
+Each unit must have a calculated Mean Time Between Failures (MTBF) exceeding [24,000][\\ hours as calculated when the converter is provided with yearly servicing and maintenance.
 Provide converter with NRTL or UL listing complying with UL 1012.
 The converter must have minimum 12 pulse, active input rectification circuit or a demonstrated design achieving equal or better performance characteristics.
-Circuit breakers operating at 400 Hz [and 28 VDC] must be designed and UL tested for [50][60] Hz operation and derated for 400 Hz operation[and 28 VDC operation, as appropriate].
+Circuit breakers operating at 270 VDC and 28 VDC must be designed and UL tested for [50][60] Hz operation [and derated] for the applicable VDC operation, as appropriate.
 Provide startup and shutdown instructions posted on the front of the unit using engraved plastic or aluminum plate.
 Provide a plastic encapsulated schematic diagram attached to the inside of the unit in clear view of maintenance personnel.